Do you struggle with writing friendly reminder emails?

 Kirk Sonder

-In any case, however, your best chance of getting any response is to send over a professionally formulated reminder email and let your recipients know you expect a reply.
+Whatever the reason for the no-response situation may be, your best chance of getting any response is to send over a professionally formulated reminder email and let your recipients know you expect a reply.

 #6: Follow-up reminder email